-We offer MPhil and PhD courses in Business and Management, and Economics.
+We offer MPhil and PhD courses in Business and Management (for the detail about the research profile and areas of expertise of Staffordshire Business School, please visit this page).
 We currently have around 40 students who study full-time, part-time or by blended.
 These students share and contribute to a vibrant research community that operates at the cutting edge of knowledge.

 The regulations at Staffordshire University award a PhD to candidates who have ‘critically investigated an approved topic resulting in an independent and original contribution to knowledge and demonstrated an understanding of research methods appropriate to the chosen field, (and) presented and defended a thesis by oral examination…to the satisfaction of examiners.’